yemboi/odtask/README.md

 React Todo list

 My name is Yemi Akinyemi and this is my short demo application.
 I will cover areas such as state management and unidirctional data flow

-**Dependecies **
-I have created the application using the follwoing
-- Tailwind CSS
-- Node 22.17
-- NPM 10.9.2
-- TypeScript
-- React
-- Vite

 ## 🛠️ Getting started
 Prerequisites
 - Node 22.17